introlab/odas_ros/README.md

 cd ~/catkin_ws
 catkin_make
 ```
-To get more information on how to use [odas_ros](https://github.com/introlab/odas_ros/tree/redesign_modular/odas_ros) and [soundtracking](https://github.com/introlab/odas_ros/tree/redesign_modular/sound_tracking), more information is given in the README.md of the corresponding folders.
+To get more information on how to use [odas_ros](https://github.com/introlab/odas_ros/tree/redesign_modular/odas_ros) and [soundtracking](https://github.com/introlab/odas_ros/tree/redesign_modular/sound_tracking), visit the README.md of the corresponding folders.

 ## Repository
 ### odas_ros